 If you notice, most of these places are Marine Protected Areas (MPA).
 Turtles love feeding and swimming in these spots because they know they will not be harmed.
 These MPAs shows how important these sanctuaries are for our sea turtles and oceans to thrive.

 So even if you don’t meet a pawikan in these places, don’t feel too bad.
 You will still be rewarded with beautiful reefs.
 And maybe you will even meet the sea turtle’s friend, named “Nemo,” instead.

 Do you love sea turtles or know someone who does?
-Check out this article on the best sea turtle gifts!
+Check out these articles:

 Frequently Asked Questions About Sea Turtles

 Here are some frequently asked questions about sea turtles that you might want to know before you swim with them.

 What are the 7 different species of sea turtles?

 There are seven species of sea turtles in the whole world, namely: